alexfernandez/alexfernandez.github.io/2016/becoming-a-better-developer.md

 and did a picture where he appeared by the old photo with a sad face, in a cute reference to how mainframe programming was going the way of the dodo.
 (I lost the reference to the story;
-if you evern find it please
+if you ever find it please
 [let me know](https://twitter.com/pinchito).)

-The interesting part was that the guy, now in his late 50s, had successfully recycled and was now a freeancer telecommuting from his home, and he was experimenting with Node.js, which was almost experimental at that time.
+The interesting part was that the guy, now in his late 50s, had successfully recycled and was now a freeancer telecommuting from his home, and he was experimenting with Node.js, which was at an early stage at that time.

 ### Let The World Know

+You want to get the word out about the awesome things you have done?
+Just open a blog and try to write there regularly.
+You may not get a lot of visits at first, but you will feel more comfortable writing about technical stuff.

+Taking the effort to articulate your thoughts is always good.
+A developer has to write a lot of documents: code and API documentation, technical specs, user help, postmortems, grant applications, to name a few.
+Writing a blog will help you make these documents easier to read.

+**Blogs are great to hone your writing skills.**

+Another great option is a technical talk, not only at local groups.
 Conferences all around the world are eager to hear from people of all backgrounds.
-Why not speak about some interesting project at one?
+Want to get the word out about that amazing project?
 Just send proposals to a few CfPs (calls for proposals).
 It is a great way to attend amazing events for free!